 Applicants should identify which, if any, of the four Vision Mātauranga themes below are associated with the proposed research.
-A Vision Mātauranga statement must be included for all research that has relevance for Māori.
-If this is not applicable to your proposed research, you must tick N/A AND provide a rationale for why this is.
+If this is not applicable to your proposed research, you must tick N/A and provide a rationale for why this is (use the box provided in the online portal).